- Faculty List

-Students who successfully complete the Academic Bridging Program, earning a grade of 63% or above, are admitted to the Faculty of Arts and Science, at the University of Toronto, with at least one full credit towards their degree for those who complete the part-time Academic Bridging Program.
-Students who complete the full-time program may transfer up to two full credits towards their degree.
+Students who successfully complete the Academic Bridging Program, earning a grade of 63% or above, are admitted to the Faculty of Arts and Science, at the University of Toronto, with at least 1.0 credit towards their degree for those who complete the part-time Academic Bridging Program.
+Students who complete the full-time program may transfer up to 2.0 credits towards their degree.

 Program Learning Objectives